What Are Skateboard Decks Made Of? Materials & Benefits

 Fiberglass

-Another material that’s sometimes used in high-performance or custom decks is fiberglass.
 Fiberglass decks usually involve a composite construction, where layers of fiberglass are sandwiched between other materials like wood or carbon fiber.
 Fiberglass adds strength and durability to the deck without significantly increasing weight.
-It also offers a balance between stiffness and flex, making it a versatile material for various skating styles.

 Aluminum